jeffpar/pcjs.v1/blog/2014/09/30/README.md

 are usually reformatted by the browser anyway, so in those cases, I opt for smaller files and use real tabs.

-Note that most of the JavaScript delivered by a PCjs production server will have been compiled by Google's Closure Compiler, which completely eliminates all non-essential whitespace, so this is really a development preference, with little to no impact on production files.
+Note that most of the JavaScript delivered by a PCjs production server will have been compiled by Google's Closure Compiler, which completely eliminates all non-essential whitespace, so this is just a development preference, with little to no impact on production files.

 Regardless of the choice of tab character however, I almost always use 4-column tab stops, except in legacy .asm files, where 8-column tab stops were the norm.

-I've noticed that 2-column tab stops have recently become popular, especially in Node projects;
-NPM, for example, will rewrite package.json files, replacing my 4-column spacing with 2-column spacing.
+I've noticed that 2-column tab stops have recently become popular, especially in Node projects; NPM, for example, will rewrite package.json files, replacing my 4-column spacing with 2-column spacing.
 I don't fight that trend -- I just ignore it.

+### Constants

+Property names with all UPPER-CASE letters (with optional numbers and/or underscores) represent constants.

+I originally adopted this rule in part because it's a popular C language convention, but also because it made it easy to write a preprocessing script (see the PCjs Grunt task "prepjs") that replaced all such property references with the corresponding property values and then removed the original property definitions.
+Of course, this convention also depended on the properties never being modified *or* enumerated.

+I later discovered that Google's Closure Compiler does an excellent job of automatically inlining properties that are never modified or enumerated, so the "prepjs" preprocessing script is no longer used, but I've stuck with the UPPER-CASE convention.

+I don't bother with JSDoc *@const* annotations, because 1) the project contains far too many constants, 2) all the constants are already effectively annotated by virtue of being UPPER-CASE, and 3) there is no noticeable improvement in the Closure Compiler's inlining capability with the addition of *@const*.

+All constants associated with a component are normally attached to the component's constructor; ie, as properties of the constructor.
+If you think of a JavaScript constructor as a "class', then constants attached to the constructor can be thought of as "class constants".

+For example, the ChipSet component, which manages (among other things) Programmable Interrupt Controllers or PICs, *could* define the constant for an EOI command like this:

+	ChipSet.EOI = 0x20;                     // non-specific EOI (end-of-interrupt)

+but since the EOI command is actually one of a number Operation Command Words (specifically, OCW2), I include an "OCW2_" prefix in the constant name:

+	ChipSet.OCW2_EOI = 0x20;                // non-specific EOI (end-of-interrupt)

+and since I also like to group constants that are associated with a particular register or port, and since I don't want the ChipSet constructor becoming littered with property constants, I first define a "constant object"; in this case, **PIC_LO**:

+	ChipSet.PIC_LO = {};
+	ChipSet.PIC_LO.OCW2_EOI = 0x20;         // non-specific EOI (end-of-interrupt)
+	ChipSet.PIC_LO.OCW2_EOI_SPEC = 0x60;    // specific EOI
+	ChipSet.PIC_LO.OCW2_EOI_ROT = 0xA0;     // rotate on non-specific EOI
+	ChipSet.PIC_LO.OCW2_EOI_ROTSPEC = 0xE0; // rotate on specific EOI

+Also, by defining constants using the "long form" above, rather than the more conventional "short form" (ie, standard Object notation):

+	ChipSet.PIC_LO = {
+		OCW2_EOI:           0x20,           // non-specific EOI (end-of-interrupt)
+		OCW2_EOI_SPEC:      0x60,           // specific EOI
+		OCW2_EOI_ROT:       0xA0,           // rotate on non-specific EOI
+		OCW2_EOI_ROTSPEC:   0xE0            // rotate on specific EOI
+	};

+the code follows a more traditional, C-like style (think *#define*).
+It's also easier to preprocess code that uses the "long form."
+But again, since the Closure Compiler already does a good job of inlining, it's no longer necessary to use the "long form", which is why you'll see newer code using more conventional Object notation to define class constants.

 ### Braces and Parentheses

-Most of my opening braces appear at the end of the line containing the associated "if", "while", "for", "switch", "function" etc, preceded by a single space.
-And most of my opening parentheses are also preceded by a single space, except when following "function" or a function name, in which case there is NO space.
-This is just an historical preference, dating back to my BASIC and C programming days; it's not that those preferences matter anymore, it's just that I see no reason to change them.
+Most opening braces appear at the end of the line containing the associated "if", "while", "for", "switch", "function", etc, preceded by a single space.
+And most opening parentheses are also preceded by a single space, except when following "function" or a function name, in which case there is NO space.

-Sometimes I break these conventions though.
-For example, for all the top-level (documented) functions in a module, I'll often move the opening brace of the function body to its own line, because I feel that the extra whitespace makes the code a bit more readable.
-It may sometimes depend on my mood, but I do try to be consistent within a given file at least.
+There's always the occasional exception.
+For example, the opening brace of all the top-level (documented) functions in a module may appear on its own line, because the extra whitespace can make the code a bit more readable.

+It's also important to be aware of JavaScript's automatic semicolon insertion feature and the associated danger of putting an opening brace below a *return* statement that wants to return an object literal.
+As long as you (and your IDE) are aware of that specific danger, there's no need to be dogmatic about opening braces.

 ### Variable Names

 I still tend to follow Charles Simonyi's "[Hungarian](http://en.wikipedia.org/wiki/Hungarian_notation)" naming conventions -- or rather, a naming convention loosely inspired by Hungarian.
-I know lots of people sneer at those conventions or simply think they're useless, and all I can say is, they're wrong: they are not useless to *me*.

-I admit they may be useless to anyone who has a phenomenal memory and can remember that an obscure variable named "foo" was initialized with a string or a number, or whose IDE can answer the question with the press of a key (or two), but for me, with my non-phenomenal memory and lazy fingers, I prefer being able to simply look at a variable to immediately know what *type* of data it contains, if nothing else.

-I rarely name a string or numeric variable something vague like "foo."
-At worst, I would name it "sFoo" if it was a string or "iFoo" if it was a number (or possibly "nFoo" or "cFoo" if it represented a total of Foos or a counter of Foos).
-And if a string or numeric variable has a very short-term use, I'll probably just name it "s" or "i" (or "n").
+For example, if I need a string or numeric variable representing a "thing," I will name it "sThing" if it's a string or "iThing" if it's a number (or possibly "nThings" if it represents a total of Things or or "cThings" if it's a counter of Things).
+If a string or numeric variable has a very short-term use, I'll probably just name it "s" or "i".

 As I mention [below](./#quotation-marks), I still tend to distinguish single characters from strings too, which means I may sometimes prefix character variables with "ch" and character counters with "cch".

-Of course, these letter prefixes like "s" and "n" are irrelevant if you already give your variables meaningful names like "nameOfPerson" or "numberOfPeople".
-And that's fine -- I do that sometimes, too.
+Of course, variable name prefixes like "s" and "n" are irrelevant if you've already given your variables meaningful names like "nameOfPerson" or "numberOfPeople".
+And that's fine -- I sometimes do that as well.
 But in general, I still prefer variable names like "sPerson" and "nPeople".

 I don't try to come up with special prefixes for Objects.
 If there's a Person object, for example, I'll probably